Lawstorant/boxflat/README.md

 | Other settings | 100%         | |
 | Presets        | 100%         | |

+Boxflat automatically detects is a device (shifter/pedals) needs a detection fix and creates a proper virutal device.
+This fixes game detection.
 Wheel indicator blinking colors can't be read from the wheel.
 This is a limitation of the current firmware.

 ### Ideas